matijakolaric-com/django-music-publisher/docs/manual_works.rst

 Alternate Titles
 ++++++++++++++++

-This part is pretty self-explanatory.
 Press on ``Add another Alternate Title`` and put the title in the field.
 Please note the icon for deleting the row.

 .. figure:: /images/alternate_title.png
    :width: 100%

+Setting ``admin_show_alt_suffix`` adds two more columns to this section.
+If you choose to mark the alt title as ``suffix``, then it will be appended to the ``Work title``, and the result will be displayed in the last column.
+Please note that the limit of 60 characters applies to the whole alternate title.

 Writers in Work
 +++++++++++++++